ChuckFerrando/ChuckFerrando/README.md

 ---

+## How to Navigate This Repository

+This repository documents a structured operating system for governing product and technology portfolios.

+If you are new to the repository, start with the following artifacts:

+1. **Operating Principles**
+   `docs/operating-model-principles.md`
+   Defines the design philosophy and governance principles behind the portfolio operating model.

+2. **Capital Allocation Model**
+   `docs/capital-allocation-model.md`
+   Describes how strategic initiatives are evaluated and funded.

+3. **Portfolio Scoring Framework**
+   `docs/portfolio-scoring-matrix.md`
+   Quantitative model used to prioritize initiatives across the portfolio.

+4. **Risk Scoring Model**
+   `docs/risk-scoring-model.md`
+   Structured evaluation of delivery, operational, and strategic risk.

+5. **Decision Artifacts**
+   `templates/investment-memo-template.md`
+   Example format for executive investment and portfolio decisions.

+The goal of the system is to translate strategy into executable initiatives with clear governance, transparent prioritization, and traceable decisions.

+---

 ## Portfolio Operating System

 A structured operating system for governing product and technology portfolios, integrating strategy decomposition, capital allocation, portfolio scoring, risk governance, and executive decision support.